Coronavirus latest: Louvre reopens, Swiss make masks mandatory on public transport | DW | 06.07.2020

 14:10 A court in Münster has ruled that the local lockdown in the Gütersloh area, triggered after a major outbreak at a Tönnies meat processing plant, must now end.

-The court ruled that a recent extension to the limitations for the entire district was not legally valid, saying that the situation had already improved sufficiently that the state government in North Rhine-Westphalia should have found a solution that involved a softer touch.
+The court ruled that a recent extension to the limitations for the entire district was not legally valid, saying that the situation had already improved sufficiently that the state government in North Rhine-Westphalia should have found a more proportionate solution.

 More than 1,000 employees at the plant tested positive during the outbreak in June.
 It was one of several such outbreaks to draw attention to the cramped living conditions of workers, most of whom come from eastern Europe to work at the facilities.
 Tönnies recently submitted a plan designed to allow the factory to start operating again, but a local CDU politician, Sven-Georg Adenauer, said he was dubious about some elements of the proposal.